 I have been working as an artist in Red Hook, Brooklyn, for the past 37 years.
-Drawing has been one of my most important mediums, where I explore ideas, people, places and things.
-I also like working directly from the landscape (Ala Prima) as it requires being able "to see", and draw.
+Drawing has been my most important medium, where I explore ideas, people, places and things.
+I like working directly from the landscape (Ala Prima) as it requires being able "to see", and draw.
 I also like the process of discovery, and inventing images too.

 For me the creative process is not simply a linear one but more like a web; akin to the Internet where everything is connected yet discovering these links is a journey of tangled, interrelated threads and revelations.
 Certain themes and ideas have been evolving over many years, where I keep cycling back to them.
 These evolving ideas are not sequential in their creation, so they come and go all entangled in my time-line.
 My ideas flow into my work, often uninvited and in their own time.
 Understanding this, I must be patient and receptive, but also be decisive and ready to act in a fleeting moment.

 I consider myself a Post Abstract Expressionist, because I am also interested in mixing figuration with gestural abstraction, and creating spatial tensions and contradictions (see Group Therapy).
 I like images with a strong inner/outer relationship where I can push, pull and contradict space.